 Thomas S. Bremer, Ph.D.

 I have written two books.
 The first was my dissertation converted to something more readable for academic and general audiences, the second an overview of American religious history.
 Additional academic publications are listed below with links to PDF versions for some (let me know if you want a copy of something that is not posted).
-A complete list of academic publications and presentations can be found on my curriculum vitae.

 Work in Progress